Didstopia/docker-realm-object-server/README.md

 ## Backup/Restore

-By default, the Realm database is backed up to `/backups` twice a day.
+By default, the Realm database is backed up to `/backups` once a day.
 Currently the backup script only works if the database exists at `/var/lib/realm/object-server`.

 As automated backups are still a work in progress, you need to specifically enable automatic backups by setting the environment variable `ENABLE_BACKUPS="true"`.